LuCian532506oHenDRIX/TzLCqwmY/6zs4l/lB-f7/TqW/yR50EP/cloud-management_msNgO_1747937115.txt.md

   clusters.
 * Providing or mandating a configuration language (for example, CUE).
-Crossplane languages, and extension points that may be powered by arbitrary languages.
-* Enabling the use of Crossplane extensions without using Crossplane and vice versa; this is not supported and may result in undefined behavior.
+Crossplane languages, and extension points that may be powered by arbitrary languages. versa; this is not supported and may result in undefined behavior.
 * Providing or mandating opinions around control plane hosting, security and tenancy models, or multiple control plane management.